ATLAS-experiment/PhoenixATLAS/README.md

 An ATLAS version of the [Phoenix](https://github.com/hsf/phoenix) cross-experiment event display.
 The live version of PhoenixATLAS is [here](https://phoenixatlas.web.cern.ch/PhoenixATLAS/).

 ## Tips for users

 Most of the user interface is identical to phoenix, and so the [phoenix user guide](https://github.com/HSF/phoenix/blob/master/guides/users.md) should be the first place to start.
 The following explains how to use PhoenixATLAS in a poster, or blog article:
 * [Include in a web blog or article](./guides/phoenix-iframe.md)

 Additionally, for PhoenixATLAS we have some example events which can be reached through the `Event Browser` popup, selectable on the far right of the bottom menu (highlighted in red below):

 <img width="1280" alt="Screenshot 2023-06-01 at 13 15 47" src="https://github.com/ATLAS-experiment/PhoenixATLAS/assets/6764617/ec5cacf4-92b8-4ea7-9199-cabbb0e1601f">

+And you can use of course use [PhoenixATLAS](https://phoenixatlas.web.cern.ch/PhoenixATLAS/) to open your own files using the `File upload` dialog (third from right in the screenshot above).
+PhoenixATLAS supports `json` ( written out by the [DumpEventDataToJSON](https://gitlab.cern.ch/atlas/athena/-/tree/master/Event/DumpEventDataToJSON) algorithm), or [JiveXML](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/JiveXML), as used by [Atlantis](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/Atlantis).

 ## Tips for developers
 ### Setup